Alys Pearsall Smith: Early life

 Pearsall Smith was born in Philadelphia, Pennsylvania.
 She was the daughter of Robert Pearsall Smith and Hannah Whitall Smith, prominent figures in the Holiness movement in America and the Higher Life movement in Great Britain.
 She was the sister of essayist and critic Logan Pearsall Smith and the cousin of Martha Carey Thomas.
 Pearsall Smith graduated from Bryn Mawr College near Philadelphia.

 Pearsall Smith's family lived in England from 1873 to 1875 and then again from 1888 onward.
 In England, the family came into contact with George Bernard Shaw, Henry James, and Bernard Berenson, who married her sister, Mary.

 Personal life

 On 13 December 1894, Smith married Bertrand Russell, son of the Viscount and Viscountess Amberley in the Quaker Meeting House in St. Martin's Lane, London, England.
 They separated in 1911 and divorced in 1921.

+According to Russell's autobiography, she was also an intimate friend of Walt Whitman.
 Alys, who never remarried, died in London on 22 January 1951.